svanoort/pyresttest/extensions.md

 ### Validators
 Validators should extend AbstractValidator.
-The parse function below will be registered in the registry.
+The parse function below will be registered in the registry VALIDATORS.

 ```python
 class ExtractTestValidator(AbstractValidator):